TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

 If you compare the assembly-stats statistics before and after running Racon, what changes do you see in your assembly?
+  - Is the average contig length longer?
+  - Are there fewer contigs?

 </td></tr></table>